 Navigating the Japanese Wilds with Ease

 Way back when I first started this blog one of the first topics I tackled was Japanese hiking maps with the emphasise on reading common kanji found out on the trail.
-This post remains one of the most popular and is updated whenever I come across a new term.
+This post remains popular and is updated whenever I come across a new term.
 The downside is it’s basically just a list and not particularly well organised.
-What was really needed was a well laid out one-pager quick reference ‘cheat sheet’ that could be printed out, folded and carried along on hikes.
+What was really needed was a foldable, pocket size, waterproof, quick reference ‘cheat sheet’ that could be carried along on hikes.
 I’m pleased to say, it’s now a reality!
-The glossary has undergone a full make over with the aim of helping you make quick reckoning of those pesky signs and mapping terms out there.
-As with everything on ridgelineimages it’s free to download for personal use.
-If you have any suggestions or ideas for improvement, please let me know in the comments.
+Recently the glossary has undergone a complete makeover including translations for over 120 words and phrases.
+It is also now double-sided, comprising the hyakumeizan, mountains over 3000 metres, a day hiking checklist along with a list of long-distance hiking trails.
+It’s all in the name of helping you make quick reckoning of those pesky signs and mapping terms out there.

 Patron’s that pledge at least $3 a month will receive a waterproof copy in the mail.
 A PDF version is also available to download from my Patreon-only feed.
 As always, thank you for your support!